der-dittsche/dreadderino1987/README.md

 ### What I do at moment?

-- 🌱 I’m currently learning at BootCamps Europe to start a carreer as Web-Developer <br>
+- 🌱 I’m currently practice my knowlegde in developing by doing different project.
+For example I refactor a Website from a association for sustainability <br>

 ### what can you expect from me?